-Other alternative disinfection methods for the home are available.
-Please refer to NEA’s list of active ingredients and household disinfectant and cleaning products for disinfection of the COVID-19 virus.
+For more information on NEA’s guidelines on UVC sterilisers, please refer to this link.
+For other alternative disinfection methods for the home setting, please refer to NEA’s list of active ingredients and household disinfectant and cleaning products for disinfection of the COVID-19 virus here.

 Is UVC safe?